gsurmanski/tradewow/README.md

 # Starter Template
 * Graph detailed stock info in Javascript, using live information via Alpaca's API.
 Favorite stocks or use the chatroom to collaborate with friends!

-* Receive live news info from wallstreet bets on Reddit!
+* Receive live news info from r/wallstreetbets on Reddit!

 * Contains a full login system, profile pic storage, and storage for messages and favorites.
 Alpaca's api is queried upon each change.